Reflections of the Great Lakes, part 12: The Lake Remembers

-Zhoomaanikiwaabik -- or ozaawaabikoo-zhooniya ("brown silver") as it is called by the Ojibweg from Wisconsin and Minnesota -- is how the Anishinaabeg call copper.
+Zhoomaanikiwaabik -- or ozaawaabikoo-zhooniya ("brown silver") as it is called by the Ojibweg from Wisconsin and Minnesota – is how the Anishinaabeg call copper.
 This metal, since it holds various spiritual and symbolic meanings in connection with water, has always been regarded as extremely sacred because it is believed to be a beneficial gift from the water spirits that dwell the underworld of the lakes.
 Over a time period of at least six thousand years large quantities of the brown treasure were mined on islands in Gichigami, as we call Lake Superior.
-Since the 19th or 20th century our People directly relate copper to the powerful Mishi-bizhiw (the Horned Underwater Lynx) - and therefore also to the Animkiig (Thunderbirds), inveterate antagonists of the underwater beings.
+For at least two centuries our People directly relate copper to the powerful Mishi-bizhiw (the Horned Underwater Lynx) – and therefore also to the Animkiig (Thunderbirds), inveterate antagonists of the underwater beings.
 Even today practitioners of Midewiwin use miskwaabikoon (pieces of copper) in their ceremonies and in the past the copper deposits in Gichigami were often frequented by Medicine People who came there in canoes to dream and have visions.

 The above photo, taken in the summer of 2015 by Simone Mcleod, shows Mishibikwadinaang (nowadays Michipicoten Bay), which lays in the northeastern corner of Gichigami.
 In the foreground of the photo I sit high on the black volcanic rocks protruding into its waters as I ponder the many stories I've heard of Mishibizhiw, the Great Underwater Lynx, who is known among our Peoples for guarding the vast amounts of copper and silver in Gichigami.

 "Water has to live, it can hear, it can sense what we’re saying, it can really, really, speak to us.
 Some songs come to us through the water.
 We have to understand that water is very precious…If we discontinue our negligence, we can change things around.
 That’s why I am really embodying the (Midewiwin) prophecy." - The late grandmother Josephine Mandamin ⁴